ohbug-org/ohbug/packages/browser/README.md

   })
 }

+class myPlugin {
+  // capture Capture of custom information
+  // Use createEvent to encapsulate captured information
+  // Use collect to pass information to Ohbug for reporting  capture({ createEvent, collect }) {
+    a.addEventListener('error', (e) => {
+      // do something
+      const event = createEvent('TYPE', e)
+      collect(event)
+    })
+  }

-// state is used for secondary processing of existing information
+  // state is used to carry additional custom information
-// Returns an object in any format, and eventually this information will appear in event.state const state = event => {
+  // Returns an object in any format, and eventually this information will appear in event.state state(event) {
     return {
       user: 'user_1'
     }
   }

-const myPlugin = config => {
+  // event is used for secondary processing of existing information event(event) {
-  return { capture, state }
+    return {
+      ...event,
+      foo: 'bar'
+    }
+  }
 }
 ```